betteriot/betteriot-principles/README.md

 ### 16. The vendor MUST make explicit the legal implications of substantially changing device usage.

-Assessment: The vendor submits links to user documentation explaining the (secondary) legal implications of changing how the device is used, or taking it offline.
+Assessment: The vendor submits a link to public user documentation explaining the (secondary) legal implications of changing how the device is used, or taking it offline.

 Example: Turning off a car's blackbox on the race track might lead to increased insurance fees.